 Tip: Consider whether you are participating or facilitating

 If you try to do both then you’ll do at least one of them poorly.
 Probably both.
-Each of these activities requres a different ego-state (see above) and you really can’t do both well at the same time.
+Each of these activities requires a different ego-state (see above) and you really can’t do both well at the same time.

 If you want to participate then ask someone else to facilitate.
 You could ask someone else on the team or ask an outside person to step in.
 Be careful not to introduce a power dynamic by inviting a manager in though.